JohnLRBrock/music-sharer/README.md

 The style is based off of Sakura https://github.com/oxalorg/sakura

-The next feature I want to add is a comments section.
+Next I want to revanmp the older music section to not load all the selections at once.

 https://music-sharer.herokuapp.com/